luminovang/documentation/templates/examples.md

 ## Introduction

-Controllers are classes that handle requests made to your application, whether they originate from HTTP requests or CLI commands.
-Upon initialization, a controller method processes the request, receiving all necessary parameters and dependencies.
-After processing the information, the controller renders the response or handles it accordingly.
-All controller classes should be placed in the `/app/Controllers/` directory.
+Controllers are responsible for handling requests to your application, whether from HTTP or CLI.
+Upon initialization, a controller method processes the request, receiving necessary parameters and dependencies.
+After processing, the controller returns a response or performs the appropriate action.

+For **MVC applications**, controller classes should be placed in the following directories:
+- `/app/Controllers/Http/` - for HTTP request controllers
+- `/app/Controllers/Cli/` - for CLI command controllers

+For [HMVC applications](/introduction/hmvc-design.md), controller classes should be organized as follows:
+- `/app/Modules/Controllers/Http/` - For application entry HTTP request controller.
+- `/app/Modules/Controllers/Cli/` - For application entry CLI command controller if any.
+- `/app/Modules/<Module>/Controllers/Http/` - For application module prefix HTTP request controller.
+- `/app/Modules/<Module>/Controllers/Cli/`  - For application module prefix CLI command controller if any.

 ***